IDzOR/Stock-Firmwares/README.md

 # Original Stock Firmwares

-This os pool of original stock firmwares backed up during process of flashing custom images.
+This is pool of original stock firmwares backed up during process of flashing custom images.

 Hope it will be helpful...